dlang/DIPs/Drafts/1NNN-JSH.md

 ## Abstract

-This DIP proposes adding a "string sequence literal"(explain more what this means) to D, which opens up tons up possibilities, including string interpolation.
+This DIP proposes adding a "string sequence literal" NOTE:(explain more what this means) to D, which opens up tons up possibilities, including string interpolation.

 ### Reference